About Jerry Holland

 Holland earned his Master’s degree in Education and his Bachelor of Business Administration in Transportation and Logistics from the University of North Florida.
 He was selected as the University of North Florida 2008 Outstanding Alumnus for the College of Education and Human Resources.
 He also holds a Bachelor of Science in Data Processing from Jones College and is a graduate of Fletcher Senior High School.

 In 2008, he received the Civil Rights Restoration Community Award given by the Jacksonville Alumni chapter of Kappa Alpha PSI Fraternity.
 In 2009, Holland received the Business Diplomat of the Year Award given by the International Visitors Corp of Jacksonville.
 Over the past three consecutive terms in office Holland has had the privilege of hosting foreign delegates from 78 countries.
 Each visiting delegate had the opportunity to contribute in a discussion of our electoral process and see how to protect voting rights, encourage voter registration and oversee voting to guarantee fair and accurate elections.
 In 2010, Holland graduated with an Elections/Registration Administrator (CERA) certificate through the Elections Center’s Professional Education Program.
 He is also the in-coming President for the Florida State Association of Supervisors of Elections (FSASE).
 His goal is to preserve and accelerate public trust in the democratic process by providing elections with transparency and integrity.

 In his spare time Holland raises money for the Leukemia and Lymphoma Society by running marathons.
 He has successfully completed four marathons.

-members of the First Baptist Church of Jacksonville since 1978.
+been members of the First Baptist Church of Jacksonville since 1978.